-- We may display the company name, phone number and street address of a business sponsor on their iATN web page, so that consumers can locate and contact the business through our Member Directory and Repair Shop Finder.
+- We may display the company name, phone number and street address of a business premium member on their iATN web page, so that consumers can locate and contact the business through our Member Directory and Repair Shop Finder.
 This would only be shown if the company has indicated that they do business with the general public, and this information can be turned off through the Account Settings area of our site.

 - You may cancel

 your membership at any time if you do not wish your information to be